2 minute read

 oc patch clusterrolebinding.rbac self-provisioners -p '{ "metadata": { "annotations": { "rbac.authorization.kubernetes.io/autoupdate": "false" } } }'

-• Check that the clusterrolebinding have not the group system:authenticated:oauth among the allowed groups
+• Check that the clusterrolebinding no longer has the group system:authenticated:oauth among the allowed groups

 # oc get clusterrolebinding.rbac self-provisioners -o yaml